-Cities, townships, counties, and federally recognized tribal governments that were declared a most-impacted and distressed county by HUD under the 2021 Severe Storms CDBG-DR appropriations, as specified in Section 2.4.2, or are wholly within one or more of these counties, are eligible to apply to PISM.
+Cities, townships, counties, and federally recognized tribal governments that were declared a most-impacted and distressed county by HUD or the Commonwealth under the 2021 and/or 2022 Severe Storms CDBG-DR appropriations, as specified in Section 2.5.4, or are wholly within one or more of these counties, are eligible to apply to PISM.
+The Commonwealth may also implement infrastructure activities through Commonwealth agencies and other subrecipients.